Fastest Girl in Town: Critical reception

 Country music critics were divided in their opinions of the song.
 Taste of Country's Billy Dukes gave the song 5 out of 5 stars, comparing it to Lambert's own attitude-driven hits "Kerosene" and "Gunpowder & Lead," while complimenting the song's sound and the unique structure of "four verses, two furious guitar solos and no real bridge."
 In contrast, Kevin John Coyne of Country Universe gave the song an F, criticizing the song for having "lazy songwriting" and saying that "It's one of those rare songs that manages to try too hard and be too lazy at the same time."
 Similarly, Country Music Review gave the song a 3/10, saying that Lambert's "veering dangerously close to self-parody."

 Music video

 The music video for "Fastest Girl in Town" was shot in late June 2012, and features a guest appearance by NASCAR driver Danica Patrick.

+The music video reached number 1 on CMT's Top Twenty Countdown for the week of December 7, 2012.